 High Speed design is one of the most challenging tasks that an electrical engineer can take on.
 There are any number of factors that can affect the way a high speed signal will respond.
-A common misconception is that High Speed Design is a function of the System Clock Frequency.
+A misconception is that High Speed Design is a function of the System Clock Frequency.
 This is not the case.
 Rather, high speed is determined by Rise Time, Impedance Control with PCB Stack-up, Trace Width, and Terminations.

 Faster switching speeds essentially mean two things for engineers and PCB designers: